cedadev/ndg_saml/README.rst

 Releases
 --------
+* 0.8.2
+ * Allow for authorisation decision query response not setting Action namespace correctly. - Accept response with warning.

 * 0.8.1
  * Fixes for SAML response processing - allow for more liberal check of response type and for case for status message value not returned